array-eu/deptree_presentation/PITCHME.md

     - automatic snapshot and copy of yocto build dir on FOSSology machine
     - automatic detection of static dependencies
     - automatic mapping of irrelevant files

+- license mapping at binary level (and not only at package level)
+- enable implementation of company's internal OSS policies

 - a better name?